About the PPI: A Poverty Measurement Tool

 - The Guide to the PPI explains how to properly undergo the stages of the PPI implementation cycle, including how to abide by the Standards of Use.

 - Case studies illustrate how various organizations, with different business models, have used PPI data to assess performance and make informed decisions.

 - Still have questions?
-Post a question to the PPI community forum, read our Frequently Asked Questions (FAQs), or contact us.
+Search the PPI community forum, read our Frequently Asked Questions (FAQs), or contact us.